quocanh34/captionize-it-app/README.md

 - Docker package (not completed)
 - Cloud server deployment (not completed)

-## For more details of model training architecture and webapp
+## For more details of model training architectures and webapp
 - Reading my blog at ...

 ## Installation